All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A thorough review of LL-37's safety profile including common side effects, contraindications, drug interactions, and what the research says about long-term use.

 Quick Answer: The LL-37 safety profile is generally favorable based on preclinical research and clinical observation.
 Common side effects are mild and include injection site reactions (redness, warmth, swelling) and occasional flu-like symptoms.
-LL-37 is not FDA-approved for any condition.
+LL-37 isn't FDA-approved for any condition.
 Contraindications include pregnancy, breastfeeding, active autoimmune flares, and known hypersensitivity to cathelicidin peptides .

-Understanding LL-37 Safety
+How LL-37 Safety

 LL-37 is a naturally occurring human peptide.
 Your body produces it daily as part of normal immune function.
 This biological origin is an important context for safety discussions.
 Unlike synthetic pharmaceutical compounds that are foreign to the body, LL-37 therapy involves supplementing a molecule your immune system already uses .